When you discover you’re pregnant, there’s always lots to think about – and that’s before you add a pandemic and lockdown into the mix.

 Before the pandemic, your first port of call after your positive pregnancy test would be your doctor, but what’s the situation right now?

 They will also give you advice around nutrition and supplements while pregnant, such as taking folic acid.
+Vitamin D is also recommended to all women during pregnancy as it can help reduce the risk of respiratory infections.

 Your GP will then refer you to your local maternity services, or provide instructions for self-referral.

-Following this, the maternity unit will be in touch to confirm when your first antenatal appointment will be, and provide contact details in case you have any concerns in the meantime.
+The maternity unit will be in touch to confirm when your first antenatal appointment will be, and provide contact details in case you have any concerns in the meantime.

 A spokesperson for the Royal College of Obstetricians and Gynaecologists (RCOG) said: ‘Learning about a new pregnancy during the coronavirus pandemic may cause worry, but it’s important to know that maternity teams are working tirelessly to ensure services are providing safe care to women.’